DevOps-Represent/devopsgirls-bootcamp/README.md

 ![DevOps Represent](/images/devopsrep.jpg)

-In this repository are the slides and content for DevOps-Represent Bootcamp modules.
+In this repository are the slides and content for DevOpsRepresent Bootcamp modules.

 ## Practicals